angelxmoreno/sneakerdb-client/README.md

 - Dependabot runs weekly for npm dependencies and GitHub Actions.
 - Successful Dependabot PRs are auto-merged once "Node.js CI with Codecov" passes, keeping tooling up to date.

+### Static analysis & coverage

+- Code Climate Quality integrations have been removed ahead of the July 18, 2025 sunset.
+Configure [Qlty](https://docs.qlty.sh/migration/guide) (via the `qlty` CLI and workspace gates) to restore maintainability/diff coverage checks once your workspace is provisioned.
+- Until Qlty coverage uploads are wired in, Codecov remains the source of truth for coverage signals in CI.

 ## API
 There are 4 methods available on the client instance: